 Revenue Growth & Market Exposure

 As passenger traffic declined due to the pandemic, international air cargo demand increased dramatically and Cargojet benefitted from this trend.
-The company’s quarterly revenues have increased on a year-on-year basis and are expected to increase further in the next quarter due to the holiday season.
+The company’s quarterly revenues have increased by 30% YoY.
+Cargojet’s revenues have grown at a 20% CAGR in the last three years.

 Cargojet benefits from long-term customer contracts containing cost passthrough provisions for variable cost increases.
 The company caters to a unique mix of customers and cargo.
 Moreover, nearly 75% of domestic revenues are under long-term contracts with renewal options.